-I am happy to state that I have been a member of the FOP Lodge 5 Auxiliary from the very first day; not forgetting over 20 years ago I was one of the founders of another police family group, sad to say I was the last member standing.
+I am happy to state that I have been a member of the FOP Lodge 5 Auxiliary from the very first day, not forgetting over 20 years ago I was one of the founders of another police family group, sad to say I was the last member standing.

-I enjoy the Auxiliary and the friends I have made over the past years.
-They are as devoted as me and have the same reason for supporting our police: To let them know we care, to show them we care, and to let their families know we are here.
-We all live the same life and it helps to know that others are struggling with the police family life as well.
-I know firsthand how difficult it can be, feeling like the 5th wheel at most social events, going to family affairs only to say “Bill’s working”, my heart stopping every time there is a breaking news flash of Officer shot.
+I enjoy the Auxiliary, and the friends I have made over the past years.
+They are as devoted as me and have the same reason for supporting our police – to let them know we care, to show them we care, and to let their families know we are here.
+We all live the same life, and it helps to know that others are struggling with the police family life as well.
+I know firsthand how difficult it can be, feeling like the 5th wheel at most social events, going to family affairs only to say “Bill’s working,” my heart stopping every time there is a breaking news flash of Officer shot.
 It never stops.
 This March will be a new adventure for Bill and me as he will retire from his service on the Police Department; while it is exciting it is also a questionable time for fear of the unknown.
 What to do now?